 Pablo Picasso stayed in 1950, and Max Ernst, Joan Miró, Man Ray, Leonora Carrington and Antoni Tàpies visited from overseas whilst Eileen Agar, Kenneth Armitage, William Turnbull, John Craxton and Richard Hamilton formed the British contingent.

 The exterior of Farleys House gives no hint of the visual excitements to be discovered within.
-There you will find brightly coloured walls, rambling corridors and generously proportioned oddly asymmetric rooms all of which provide us with a glimpse into the remarkable lives of its former occupants Lee Miller and Roland Penrose.
+You will find brightly coloured walls, rambling corridors and generously proportioned oddly asymmetric rooms filled with a remarkable and eclectic collection of artworks, all of which provides the visitor with a glimpse into the remarkable lives of its former occupants Lee Miller and Roland Penrose.

 Muddles Green, East Sussex